kiran-g/node-mjpeg-streamer/README.md

   -v, --version     show version
 ```

-Then access the following URL in browser:
+Then access the URL in browser like this:

     http://xxx.xxx.xxx.xxx:port

 ## License